org2blog/org2blog/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

+- Regarding the feature that you are reporting: #1 Has it ever worked correctly for you? and #2 If so when, and, what do you think might have changed between then and now?
+For example you are on a different network or you made changes to your Emacs configuration.
 - What operating system are you running Emacs on? [e.g., macOS 10.13 or Windows 10]
 - How did you install Emacs? [e.g., compiled it, download and manual install, package manager like Apt on Linux or brew on macOS]
 - Do you run Emacs in the GUI or a Terminal? [e.g., GUI or Terminal]